Arkantik/ikusa_logger/README.md

 #### ⚠️ Windows Security Warning

-When downloading and running `bdo-combat-installer-v1.10.0.exe` for the first time, Windows Defender SmartScreen will display a security warning:
+When downloading and running `bdo-combat-installer.exe` for the first time, Windows Defender SmartScreen will display a security warning:

 ```
 "Windows protected your PC - Microsoft Defender SmartScreen prevented an unrecognized app from starting"